Novadart/react-native-nfc/README.md

 Property | Values
 --- | ---
 type | Always **NfcDataType.NDEF**
-data | Contains an array of messages.
+id   | The id of the tag in hex format. data | Contains an array of messages.
 Each message is an array of records.